Kapelianovych/edelweiss/README.md

 # Edelweiss

-This is a project that aims to build simple but yet powerful web framework.
+This is a project that aims to build simple but yet powerful library for building web applications.

 ## Documentation